 Periodontitis - otherwise known as periodontal disease or gum disease - is a form of bacteria that can infect your pup’s mouth and start to cause a variety of issues.
-Much like tooth decay in people, dogs with periodontal disease typically don’t show any obvious symptoms until the condition reaches more advanced stages.
+Much like tooth decay in people, dogs with the periodontal disease typically don’t show any obvious symptoms until the condition reaches more advanced stages.

-When the symptoms of periodontal disease do begin to become apparent, your dog may already be experiencing chronic pain, tooth loss, gum erosion or even bone loss as the supporting structures of your pup's teeth are weakened or lost.
+When the symptoms of periodontal disease do begin to become apparent, your dog may already be experiencing chronic pain, tooth loss, gum erosion, or even bone loss as the supporting structures of your pup's teeth are weakened or lost.

 Why does my dog have periodontal disease?

 The gradual buildup of bacteria in your dog’s mouth develops into plaque then combines with other minerals and gradually hardens into tartar over a few days.
 Once tartar forms on your pup's teeth, it becomes more difficult to scrape away.

 When left untreated the tartar will continue to build up and eventually pull the gums away from the teeth, causing pockets in the gums where bacteria can grow.
 At this stage, abscesses may begin to form, tissue and bone deterioration can occur, and your dog's teeth may start to loosen and fall out.

 In small and toy breed dogs advanced periodontal disease often leads to jaw fractures.

 The development of periodontal disease in dogs can also be associated with poor nutrition and diet in some dogs.
 Other factors that may contribute to the development of periodontal disease in dogs can include dirty toys, excessive grooming habits, and crowded teeth.